 Missing classes without permission is truancy.
-Truant students will make up lates and missed class time by any one of the following: attending teacher office hours or attending noon hour Bateman Achievement Centre.
+Truant students will make up lates and missed class time at their teacher's discretion: attending teacher office hours or attending noon hour Bateman Achievement Centre.
 Continuing truancy will result in escalating discipline including school suspensions and/or withdrawal from class.